TMPenwell/SimpleStorageService/Create an Amazon S3 Bucket.md

 <br>

-**3.1.** Objects in a bucket can be thought of similarly as files you add to your local file folder or upload to other platforms such as Google Drive.
-The bucket-object relationship is similar to the folder-file relationship.
+:bulb: <mark>Objects in a bucket can be thought of similarly as files you add to your local file folder or upload to other platforms such as Google Drive.
+The bucket-object relationship is similar to the folder-file relationship.</mark>

 <br>